thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 With no branches any more, merge conflicts become now a thing of the past.

 Lastly, branch creation does not have to be mastered any more, **simplifying the workflow**.
 We pull the latest changes, [Run a Local Build]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-12-run-a-local-build), add the local changes, [Commit Only on Green]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-7-commit-only-on-green), push, and we are done.
 This is fairly simple.
 It reduces the number of version control commands engineers need to remember to perform their day-to-day work.
-Once more, it **limits the cognitive load**.
+Once more, it limits the cognitive load.

 ## Conclusion